GLOBAL MARKETS-Shares shudder at potential Ukraine conflict

 Asia-Pacific valuationshttps://tmsnrt.rs/2Dr2BQA

-(Reporting by Tom Wilson in London and Wayne Cole in Sydney; Editing by Sam Holmes, Edwina Gibbs and Tomasz Janowski)
+(Reporting by Tom Wilson in London; Editing by Tomasz Janowski and Bernadette Baum)

 ((T.Wilson@thomsonreuters.com; (44) 20 7513 5676; Reuters Messaging: t.wilson.thomsonreuters.com@reuters.net))